Lunar Polar Hydrogen Mapper

 Lunar Polar Hydrogen Mapper, or LunaH-Map, was one of the 10 CubeSats launched with Artemis 1 on 16 November 2022.

-Along with Lunar IceCube and LunIR, LunaH-Map will help investigate the possible presence of water-ice on the Moon.
+Along with Lunar IceCube and LunIR, LunaH-Map was to help investigate the possible presence of water-ice on the Moon.

 Arizona State University began development of LunaH-Map after being awarded a contract by NASA in early 2015.
 The development team consisted of about 20 professionals and students led by Craig Hardgrove, the principal investigator.

-The mission is a part of NASA's SIMPLEx program.
+The mission was a part of NASA's SIMPLEx program.

 Probably due to months of launch delays of the Artemis I spacecraft after CubeSats had already been installed on its rocket, the propulsion system failed to fire when needed to insert the probe into lunar orbit.
 The satellite thus failed its primary science mission, but successfully demonstrated its neutron spectrometer technology, which will be used on future missions.

 Objective

 LunaH-Map's primary objective was to map the abundance of hydrogen down to one meter beneath the surface of the lunar south pole.
 It was intended to be inserted into a polar orbit around the Moon, with its periselene located near the lunar south pole, initially passing above Shackleton crater.
 LunaH-Map will provide a high resolution map of the abundance and distribution of hydrogen rich compounds, like water, in this region of the Moon and expand on the less accurate maps made by previous missions.
 This information may then be used to improve scientific understanding of how water is created and spread throughout the Solar System or used by future crewed missions for life support and fuel production.

 Results from LunaH-Map, along with other long distance CubeSat missions like Mars Cube One, are being used to inform the design of future interplanetary CubeSats.